GitaAyu06/My-Trial/README.md

-# Simple-Shop-Program
+# My-Trial
-This program Allows you to choose items that you want to buy at stationary.
+These programs was made by me as my excercise to study about C programming.
 [Warning!]
 Interface of this program is in Bahasa Indonesia